|A proper forever bike requires a real head badge|

 |my Seven Cycles Red Sky Pro fitted out as the daily driver|

 I concede that pursuing the Forever Bike is like searching for leprechauns or chasing unicorns.
-Yet every so often a new bicycle is so designed that I'm tempted to believe the myth.
-When Seven Cycles announced project Redsky I was captivated.
+Yet once in a while a new bicycle is so designed that I'm tempted to believe the myth.
+When Seven Cycles announced project Redsky I was intrigued.
 A road bike that could run 32mm tires, and fenders, with rim brakes?
 Impossible, unbelievable, yet mesmerizing.
 If any builder could make that real it would be my friends in Watertown, MA.
 When I contacted them about the Redsky project I gave them a tough order: I wanted a bike that would sprint & corner like a Trek Madone, climb like a Cannondale SuperSix, and be as comfortable as the latest Trek Domane all while being able to run 28mm tires with fenders.
 No problem they said.
 We discussed the design parameters, made some adjustments, and in 6 weeks a dream bike was born.

 |plenty of room for a frame pump, a key feature for a brevet racer or retro grouch|